Intercalation

 Route six: Postgraduate intercalation after four years clinical science, medicine or integral foundation year

-- Student Finance funding for Foundation year and years one, two and three.
+- Student Finance full maintenance loan for foundation year and years one, two, and three, and tuition fee loan

 - NHS Bursary funding for intercalation at postgraduate level.